 This is due to small imbalances in estrogen and progesterone, which can also occur just before menopause.

-4. EndometriosisEndometriosis is the silent disease that millions of women suffer from.
-Something to remember is that if your periods are extremely painful and disabling, it’s possible that you too suffer from this ailment.
+Endometriosis is the silent disease that millions of women suffer from.
+If your periods are very painful and disabling, it’s possible that you suffer from this ailment.

 5. Gynecological diseases